bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="3.7.1 jquery.min.js google apis"
   alt="3.7.1 jquery.min.js google apis." />

-Down here at the bottom of the file, this is the only thing that&apos;s different, is I&apos;m including this extra script.
+<p>Down here at the bottom of the file, this is the only thing that&apos;s
+different, is I&apos;m including this extra script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 113. example, hiding the submenus (68) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">